Does Sculptra Cause Cancer? What the Experts Say

 Be wary of deals that seem too good to be true or providers who pressure you into making a quick decision.
 A major red flag is the use of “needle-free” devices, like hyaluron pens, to inject fillers.
 The FDA warns that these devices are not approved for this purpose and can cause serious, permanent injuries.
 You should also never buy fillers that are sold directly to the public online.
 These products may be counterfeit, contaminated, or unapproved for use.
 A reputable medical spa will only use FDA-approved fillers sourced directly from the manufacturer.
 Your safety should always be the top priority, so trust your instincts and walk away from any situation that feels unprofessional or unsafe.

-How to Ensure a Safe Dermal Filler Treatment
+Your Checklist for a Safe Filler Treatment

 Your safety and satisfaction are the top priorities for any reputable provider.
 While dermal fillers have a strong safety record, the quality of your experience depends heavily on making informed choices.
 From your initial consultation to your post-treatment care, you play an active role in getting the beautiful, natural-looking results you want.
 Taking the right steps ensures your treatment is not only effective but also performed with the highest standard of care.
 Here’s what you need to know to feel confident every step of the way.